Senior Studio Sessions | How to Prepare | Jamie Solorio Studio

 Hair and makeup are welcome but never required.

-Some seniors prefer a natural and understated look, while others enjoy more editorial styling, shimmer, graphic makeup, dramatic eyeliner, bold lips, or creative beauty references.
+Some seniors prefer their day to day look, while others enjoy more editorial styling, shimmer, graphic makeup, dramatic eyeliner, bold lips, or creative beauty references.
 Both approaches can photograph beautifully.

 Pinterest boards, saved images, fashion references, films, artwork, or lighting inspiration are welcome after booking via a questionnaire I will send to collect your inspiration.